oconnor663/jacko.io/duct.md

 for lack of libraries.
 And error handling is limited: errors are either ignored by default, or terminate the entire program with `set -e`.

-None of this is news to Bash programmers, but sometimes there just aren't other options.
+None of this is news to Bash programmers, but sometimes there aren't other options.
 When you can't install dependencies on the target machine, what are you going to do?
-Write native code? ...
+Write native code? ...?
 Five years ago, before Rust and Go were kicking around, that was a rhetorical question.
 Now, maybe it's just a long shot.
-Duct aims to make these long shots a little bit shorter.
+Duct aims to make all these long shots a little bit shorter.